 - General problem solving

-Once on campus, Bottom Line counselors provide holistic support students according to our DEAL model, designed to help students in four areas.
+Once on campus, Bottom Line advisors provide holistic support students according to our DEAL model, designed to help students in four areas.

 Our Success Program begins working with students during the summer prior to a student's college enrollment.

-Bottom Line focuses on students from Boston, Chicago, New York City, and Worcester who are from low-income households in the first generation of their family to earn a Bachelor's degree.
+Bottom Line focuses on students from Boston, Chicago, and New York City who are from low-income households in the first generation of their family to earn a Bachelor's degree.
 Additionally, students must be enrolling for the first time at one of Bottom Line's Target Colleges.

-Students typically meet with their counselor 2-4 times in-person per semester, usually on campus, though the frequency of meetings can vary depending on individual needs.
-Outside of meetings, counselors are available through other contact methods and engage with their students often.
+Students typically meet with their advisor 2-4 times in-person per semester, on campus or via video chat, though the frequency of meetings can vary depending on individual needs.
+Outside of meetings, advisors are available through other contact methods and engage with their students often.